Gimbal

 GimbalError – If the request fails.
 The error contains the reason for the failure.

-This sets the desired yaw mode of a gimbal.
-Will return when the command is accepted.
-However, it might take the gimbal longer to actually be set to the new angles.
+This sets the desired angular rates around roll, pitch and yaw axes of a gimbal.
+Will return when the command is accepted, however, it might take the gimbal longer to actually reach the angular rate.

 Parameters:

-gimbal_mode (GimbalMode) – The mode to be set.
+• gimbal_mode (GimbalMode) – Gimbal mode to use

 Raises: